wandyezj/wandyezj.github.io/writing/basic-programming-concepts/scripts/process-for-understanding.md

 # Process for Understanding

+Focus on using processes to understand.

+Save improvement for "Process for improvement"

-# Outline
+## Outline

 1. Hook
-    - "Processes surround us shaping our modern world."
+    - "Processes surround us, shaping our modern world."
+    - "From theater productions to farming, processes ~~improve~~ influence our lives."
+    - "you too can harness the power of process to understand ~~, and improve~~ your every day life"

-    - "Thinking in terms of processes can help you understand and change our world."
+    - ~~"Thinking in terms of processes can help you understand and change our world."~~

 1. Quote and Definition
+    - "What is a process?"
     - "A process is a series of steps to bring about a result."

 1. Give examples of processes
+    - "For example, take your every day morning routine"
+    - "What do you do each morning to prepare for your day ahead?"
+    - "wake"
+    - "eat"
+    - "clean"
+    - "dress"
     - lego sets
     - assembly line
     - theaters